-The requirements of being a public company may strain our resources, result in more litigation and divert management's attention.
+The requirements of being a public company have and may continue to strain our resources, divert management's attention and may result in more litigation.

 As a public company, we are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the NYSE and other applicable securities rules and regulations.
-Complying with these rules and regulations will increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly, and increase demand on our systems and resources.
-The Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and operating results.
+Complying with these rules and regulations has increased and will continue to increase our legal and financial compliance costs, make some activities more difficult, time-consuming or costly, and increase demand on our systems and resources, particularly as we transition away from qualifying as an "emerging growth company," as defined in section 2(a) of the Securities Act, and become subject to increased disclosure and other requirements.

-By disclosing information in this Quarterly Report on Form 10-Q and in filings required of a public company, our business and financial condition will become more visible, which we believe may result in threatened or actual litigation, including by competitors and other third parties.
+As a public company we are required to publicly disclose additional details about our business and financial condition information, which may result in threatened or actual litigation, including by competitors and other third parties.
 If those claims are successful, our business, revenue and financial results could be harmed.
 Even if the claims do not result in litigation or are resolved in our favor, the time and resources needed to resolve them could divert our management's resources and harm our business, revenue and financial results.